 Taco Bell reported that the implementation of self-service applications increased their sales by 20%.
-A large portion of the increase is attributed to additional add-ons like sour cream and nacho cheese, each of which cost anywhere between 30¢ and 70¢.
+A large portion of the increase is attributed to additional add-ons like sour cream and nacho cheese, each of which costs anywhere between 30¢ and 70¢.

-The apps biggest advantage is that it unlocks the entire menu, offering add-ons and lesser-known items and sides that may get lost on menu boards.
+The app’s biggest advantage is that it unlocks the entire menu, offering add-ons and lesser-known items and sides that may get lost on menu boards.

 Another really great example comes from a study conducted by three different schools, including the National University of Singapore.
-The study shared that when a particular liquor store changed its point of sale from an actual employee to a kiosk, sales of hard to pronounce items increased by 8.4%.
+The study shared that when a particular liquor store changed its point of sale from an actual employee to a kiosk, sales of hard-to-pronounce items increased by 8.4%.

 Now you can safely go into a liquor store to buy Frangelico and Cognac and not turn three shades of red because you can’t pronounce it.